juremaj/track2p/README.md

 conda activate track2p
 ```

-Install the track2p package using pip:
+Then simply install the track2p package using pip:

 ```
 pip install track2p
 ```

-And thats it, track2p should be succesfully set up :)
+Thats it, track2p should be succesfully set up :)
 You can simply run it by:

 ```